tunnelos/kernel/README.md

 # Welcome to Tunnel OS.
-This is a multicore text-based 64-bit Operating System without using paging nor PIT interrupts for switching
+This is a multicore text-based 64-bit Operating System without using paging nor PIT interrupts for switching tasks
 <br>

 **Authors**<br>